ROFLailXGOD/twitch-farmer/README.md

 ```
 ## Usage
 ### Prerequisites
-First of all, you need to get your OAUTH token and client ID.
-The former is needed to connect to the Twitch IRC server and, therefore, to chats.
+First of all, you need to get your 2 OAUTH tokens and client ID.
+The first one is needed to connect to the Twitch IRC server and, therefore, to chats.
 You can get it [here](https://twitchapps.com/tmi/).
+The second one is needed after the latest [Twitch policy update](https://discuss.dev.twitch.tv/t/requiring-oauth-for-helix-twitch-api-endpoints/23916).
+Get it [here](https://twitchapps.com/tokengen/).
-The latter is used to send requests to the [New Twitch API](https://dev.twitch.tv/docs/api/) for gathering data about active streams.
+The client ID is used to send requests to the [New Twitch API](https://dev.twitch.tv/docs/api/) for gathering data about active streams.
 To get the ID follow Step 1 from the link above.
-After getting both token and ID rename `settings/local.py.skeleton` to `settings/local.py` and replace default values:
+After getting both tokens and ID rename `settings/local.py.skeleton` to `settings/local.py` and replace the default values:
 ```
 OAUTH = 'password'
 CLIENT_ID = 'client_id'
+BEARER = 'bearer'
 ```
 Also, do not forget to change `NICK` to your Twitch username (login name) in **lowercase** in `settings/base.py`:
 ```